 Common Myths and Facts About Panel Lifespan

-How to Extend the Life of Solar Panels
+How to Extend the Life of Your Solar Panels

 Impact of Technology Advancements

-New technologies like N‑type TOPCon and heterojunction cells have improved resistance to potential induced degradation (PID) and thermal stress.
-Studies from TÜV Rheinland show that these advanced modules maintain higher efficiency over time compared to conventional P‑type cells.
-As innovation continues, average lifespans are expected to increase further.
+Modern modules now use advanced cell technologies like N-type TOPCon and heterojunction (HJT) cells.
+These cells have significantly improved resistance to factors like Potential Induced Degradation (PID), a phenomenon that can reduce a panel’s output over time.
+Studies from independent testing authorities like TÜV Rheinland show that these advanced modules maintain a consistently higher efficiency over their lifespan when compared to conventional P-type cells.

 Monitoring and Maintenance Best Practices